SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 The content is stored in folder ["actions"](/build/actions) and it can be downloaded from there.

 > [!Note]
-> The setup of the required destination to the S/4HANA backend is not covered by this document.
+> The setup of the required destination to the SAP S/4HANA backend is not covered by this document.
 The destination must be defined both in the BTP cockpit as well in SAP Build.

 ### :five: Import the content for SAP Build Apps
 The content is stored in folder ["build_apps"](/build/build_apps) and it can be downloaded from there.